yubrajbhoi/termux-python/Doc/c-api/module.rst

    used from the module's initialization function.
    Return ``-1`` with an exception set on error, ``0`` on success.

+   This is a convenience function that calls :c:func:`PyLong_FromLong` and :c:func:`PyModule_AddObjectRef`; see their documentation for details.

 .. c:function:: int PyModule_AddStringConstant(PyObject *module, const char *name, const char *value)